e-tinkers/MAX31855/README.md

 ## MAX31855 Arduino Library

 A simple and lightweigth Arduino library for MAX31855 thermocouple-to-digital convert chip.
-I created this library because some of similar library doesn't handle the negative temperature correctly.
+I created this library because some of similar libraries are unnecessary complicate with extra dependency library or some with wrong negative temperature reading.

 ### Basic Usage